XVIIarcano/Galileo-Microscope/README.md

 ![Pictures/Base.png](/Pictures/Base.png)

-### Wishlist
+### Wishlist and known issues

 Below is a small list of things I would like to see, but have not been included in the core project (yet), if someone beats me to them, all the better!

+**- Better movement with backlash compensation for the stage module** *The stage in its current implementation is finnicky to assemble, and just plain sucks...
+It is still beter than moving around the stage manually, and it is actually ok-ish if you just need to move the view a couple millimeters at low magnification, but that's about it.
+Working on it, and sorry for thinking this might work.

 - Base alternative with some internal storage or some other solution to store stuff withint the cylinder footprint when not in use
 - A basic lighting module with its own light source, external power and maybe a dimmer knob...
 - A less basic lighting module with the possibility to mount a condenser, an iris, and other advanced devices
 - Either a stage or standoff solution integrating a reflected light source ("light from above" in plain english)
 - Fine focusing on the optical group
-- Finer/better movement with backlash compensation for the stage module
 - A better phone holder
 - A blank floor/roof and blank "ring" modules to make it easier to experimenting and do one-offs (yes, it is a low hanging fruit)